nicotsou/nicotsou.com/content/blog/dom-issues/index.md

 To render a _single frame_, your browser follows the steps below:

 1. 👓 Parsing: Everything starts with a `GET` request to the server.
 The server responds back, by sending the HTML, which is then being parsed to produce the DOM and CSSOM trees.
 2. 🧮 Style Recalculation: By combining those two trees, your browser produces the `Rendering Tree`.
-This is quite similar to the DOM, but it includes _only_ what it will be rendered on screen, at this specific frame.
+This is quite similar to the DOM, but it includes _only_ what will be rendered on screen, at this specific frame.
 3. 📐 Reflow: It then builds the `Layout`, by converting those elements in box containers and calculating how much space they take on screen.
 Elements can affect others, for example the width of the `body` element often affects the width of its children, and so on.
 4. 🖌 Paint: Then for any of these boxes, it renders vectors and then it rasterizes them to create a pixel-friendly view.
 5. 🏞 If there are images, they need to be decoded according to their format and then resized.